ale94mleon/moldrug/README.rst

 Discussion
 ----------

-If you have questions on how to use MolDrug, or if you want to give feedback or share ideas and new features, please head to the `GitHub Discussions <https://github.com/ale94mleon/moldrug/discussions>`_.
+If you have questions on how to use **MolDrug**, or if you want to give feedback or share ideas and new features, please head to the `GitHub Discussions <https://github.com/ale94mleon/moldrug/discussions>`_.

 Citing **MolDrug**
 ------------------